TrademarkTrademark

 • An editor's note records that Scalr's registry was later redesigned to a namespace-based model created at account scope and shared with the whole account or selected environments, replacing the older scope split.

-Terraform modules are a great way to simplify your Terraform code by writing it once and then reusing the modules in your templates.
-The module can contain a single resource or multiple resources with the result being a standard way of deploying infrastructure across your cloud ecosystem.
+Terraform modules are a great way to simplify your Terraform code: you write it once and then reuse the modules in your templates.
+A module can hold a single resource or many, and the result is a standard way to deploy infrastructure across your cloud ecosystem.

 Create the module: